realVinayak/PHSX815_Week11/README.md

 The figures in `./outputs/` show the cluster points, and allocations.
 The red star and green star are the guess of the cluster points.
 The points are color-coded.
 If a point is red, it means it has been assigned to first cluster.
 Initially, all the points are assigned to first cluster. </br>
+Step 0 is the initial state without any k-means step. </br>
 It can be seen that as the steps increase, the red and green star move towards `(1,1)` and `(5,5)` respectively - which were the true means.
 Additionally, the points closer to `(1,1)` are allocated red and points closer to `(5,5)` are allocated green, indicating that cluster allocations of points is largely accurate.